ocadotechnology/aimmo-unity/README.md

 ### Prerequisites

-Install Unity 5.5.1 or later.
-We recommend to use **[Unity 2018.1.1f1](https://unity3d.com/unity/whatsnew/unity-2018.1.1)**.
+Right now we only support **[Unity 2018.1.1f1](https://unity3d.com/unity/whatsnew/unity-2018.1.1)**.
 Download your Unity software using Unity Hub.

 You will also need a text editor.
 The most popular ones for Unity are [MonoDevelop](http://www.monodevelop.com/) and [Visual Studio](https://www.visualstudio.com/).